ABOUT US

 The Massachusetts State Historical Records Advisory Board (SHRAB)

-The SHRAB program provided an assessment of Historic Northampton’s paper-based collections care.
+The SHRAB program provided an assessment of Historic Northampton’s paper-based (archival documents, photographs and ephemera) collections care.
 Subsequent grants have underwritten the purchase of archival quality storage boxes.

 Foundation for Advancement in Conservation